Flexible Webhook Quickstart

 }

-4. Modify and Manage the Webhook
+4. Modifying and Managing the Webhook

 4-1.
 Pause / Resume

 4-2.
-Modify Conditions and Fields
+Modifying Conditions and Fields

-Conditions and fields cannot be changed after a webhook is created.
-If changes are needed, create a new webhook.
+Conditions and fields cannot be changed after a Webhook is created.
+If changes are needed, create a new Webhook.

 4-3.
 Resend Failed Messages with Easy Resend

-5. Delete a Webhook
+5. Deleting the Webhook